hyperledger/firefly-fir/text/0017-invoke-with-data.md

 The application contract must fulfill certain requirements in order to leverage the new functionality.

 First, it must know the on-chain location of the **FireFly Multiparty Contract**.
-How this is achieved is out of scope for this FIR.
-It may be hard-coded in the application contract at deployment time, or it may be set by invoking a method on the application contract.
-An application may leverage the fact that this location is available by querying the FireFly `/status` API (under `multiparty.contract.location` as of FireFly v1.1.0).
-It must also consider how to update this location if a multiparty "network action" is used to migrate the network onto a new FireFly multiparty contract.
+How this is achieved is out of scope for this FIR - it may be hard-coded in the application contract at deployment time, or it may be set by invoking a method on the application contract.
+An application may leverage the fact that this location is available by querying the FireFly `/status` API (under `multiparty.contract.location` as of FireFly v1.1.0), and the application may leverage FireFly's `/invoke` APIs to invoke a method on the application contract which sets the FireFly contract location.
+The application must also consider how to update this location if a multiparty "network action" is used to migrate the network onto a new FireFly multiparty contract.

 Second, any external method of the contract that will be used for associating with off-chain payloads must conform to [ERC5750](https://eips.ethereum.org/EIPS/eip-5750) - that is, the method signature must end with a parameter for passing arbitrary unstructured data (in the case of Ethereum, the parameter should be of type `bytes`, and for Fabric, a `string`).

-As a final step before returning, the method should invoke the new `pinBatchData` method of the **FireFly Multiparty Contract** and pass along the data payload that was received in the final method parameter.
+Finally, the method(s) in question must invoke the new `pinBatchData` method of the **FireFly Multiparty Contract** and pass along the data payload that was received in the final method parameter.
+This should always be done as a final step before returning, after the method has performed its own logic.

 ## FireFly Multiparty Contract